-FEDERAL REQUEST (enter in section B, column 1, line 6f of form SF-424A) \$86,997
+FEDERAL REQUEST - (enter in Section B column 1 line 6f of form SF-424A) \$86,997

-G. Construction

-Construction projects are NOT ALLOWED.
-Please leave section B, columns 1 and 2, line 6g on SF-424A blank.

-H. Other

-This section includes expenses that are not covered in any of the previous budget categories.
+- G. Construction: NOT ALLOWED Leave Section B columns 1& 2 line 6g on SF-424A blank. - H. Other: expenses not covered in any of the previous budget categories

-Item Rate Cost Rent \$15/square feet x 700 square feet \$10,500 Telephone \$100/month x 12 months \$1,200 Client Incentives \$10/client follow up x 278 clients \$2,780 Brochures \$0.89/brochure X 1500 brochures \$1,335 TOTAL \$15,815
+Item Rate Cost (1) Rent \$15/sq.feet x 700 sq. feet \$10,500 (2) Telephone \$100/mo. x 12 mo. \$1,200 (3) Client Incentives \$10/client follow up x 278 clients \$2,780 (4) Brochures .89/brochure X 1500 brochures \$1,335 TOTAL \$15,815

-JUSTIFICATION: Break down costs into cost per unit (e.g. cost/square foot).
+JUSTIFICATION: Break down costs into cost/unit (e.g. cost/square foot).
 Explain the use of each item requested.

-(1) Office space is included in the indirect cost rate agreement; however, if other rental costs for service site(s) are necessary for the project, they may be requested as a direct charge.
-The rent is calculated by square footage or FTE and reflects SAMHSA's fair share of the space.

-If rent is requested (direct or indirect), provide the name of the owner(s) of the space/facility.
+- (1) Office space is included in the indirect cost rate agreement; however, if other rental costs for service site(s) are necessary for the project, they may be requested as a direct charge.
+The rent is calculated by square footage or FTE and reflects SAMHSA's fair share of the space. - If rent is requested (direct or indirect), provide the name of the owner(s) of the space/facility.
 If anyone related to the project owns the building which is less than an arms length arrangement, provide cost of ownership/use allowance calculations.
-Additionally, the lease and floor plan (including common areas) is required for all projects allocating rent costs.

-- (2) The monthly telephone costs reflect the percent of effort for the personnel listed in this application for the SAMHSA project only. - (3) The \$10 incentive is provided to encourage attendance to meet program goals for 278 client follow ups.

-(4) Brochures will be used at various community functions (e.g., health fairs and exhibits).
+Additionally, the lease and floor plan (including common areas) is required for all projects allocating rent costs. - (2) The monthly telephone costs reflect the % of effort for the personnel listed in this application for the SAMHSA project only. - (3) The \$10 incentive is provided to encourage attendance to meet program goals for 278 client follow-ups. - (4) Brochures will be used at various community functions (health fairs and exhibits).

-FEDERAL REQUEST (enter in section B, column 1, line 6h of form SF-424A) \$15,815
+FEDERAL REQUEST - (enter in Section B column 1 line 6h of form SF-424A) \$15,815

-Indirect Cost Rate: Indirect costs can be claimed if your organization has a negotiated indirect cost rate agreement.
+Indirect Cost Rate: Indirect costs can be claimed if the organization has a negotiated indirect cost rate agreement.
 It is applied only to direct costs to the agency as allowed in the agreement.
-For information on applying for the indirect rate go to: http://www.samhsa.gov then click on Grants - Grants Management - Contact Information - Important Offices at SAMHSA and DHHS - HHS Division of Cost Allocation - Regional Offices.
+For information on applying for the indirect rate go to: www.samhsa.gov then click on Grants - Grants Management - Contact Information - Important Offices at SAMHSA and DHHS - HHS Division of Cost Allocation - Regional Offices.

-FEDERAL REQUEST (enter in section B, column 1, line 6j of form SF-424A)
+FEDERAL REQUEST (enter in Section B column 1 line 6j of form SF-424A)

-8 percent of personnel and fringe (.08 x \$63,661) \$5,093
+8% of personnel and fringe (.08 x \$63,661)